sjp38/linux/Documentation/admin-guide/mm/damon/index.rst

 ==========================

 DAMON is a data access monitoring framework subsystem for the Linux kernel.
-The core mechanisms of DAMON called 'region based sampling' and 'adaptive regions adjustment' (refer to :doc:`mechanisms` for the detail) make it
+The core mechanisms of DAMON (refer to :doc:`mechanisms` for the detail) make it

- - *accurate* (The monitored information is useful for DRAM level memory management; It might not appropriate for Cache-level accuracy, though),
+ - *accurate* (the monitoring output is useful enough for DRAM level memory management; It might not appropriate for CPU Cache levels, though),
- - *ligfht-weight* (The monitoring overhead is low enough to be applied online while making no impact on the performance of the target workloads), and
+ - *light-weight* (the monitoring overhead is low enough to be applied online), and
- - *scalable* (The upper-bound of the instrumentation overhead is controllable regardless of the size of target workloads).
+ - *scalable* (the upper-bound of the overhead is in constant range regardless of the size of target workloads).

-Using this framework, therefore, the kernel's core memory management mechanisms including reclamation and THP can be optimized for better memory management.
-The experimental memory management optimization works that incurring high instrumentation overhead will be able to have another try.
-In user space, meanwhile, users who have some special workloads will be able to write personalized tools or applications for deeper understanding and specialized optimizations of their systems.
+Using this framework, therefore, the kernel's memory management mechanisms can make advanced decisions.
+The experimental memory management optimization works that incurring high data accesses instrumentation overhead will be able to take another try.
+In user space, meanwhile, users who have some special workloads can write personalized tools or applications for deeper understanding and specialized optimizations of their workloads and systems.

 .. toctree::
    :maxdepth: 2